- Can I schedule an appointment to see a practitioner?

 - Can I get a prescription filled there from my regular doctor?

 All of our medications are prepackaged and labeled with our physicians' name.
-Only prescriptions written by our physicians or nurse practitionesr can be filled in our pharmacy.
+Only prescriptions written by our clinicians can be filled in our pharmacy.

 - Can I go to Student Health Services to have my blood drawn for routine tests that my regular doctor ordered?